metacpan/metacpan-cpan-extracted/distros/D/Data-Prepare/README.md

 further hash-ref mapping each of the potential key columns given above to how many matches it gave, and an array-ref of rows that had no exact matches.

+## pk\_match

+    my ($best, $pk_cols_unique_best) = pk_match($value, $pk_map, $stopwords);

+Given a value, `$pk_map`, and an array-ref of case-insensitive stopwords, returns its best match for the right primary-key value, and an array-ref of which primary-key columns in the `$pk_map` matched the given value exactly once.

+The latter is useful for analysis purposes to select which primary-key column to use for this data-set.

+The algorithm used for this best-match:

+- Splits the value into words (or where a word is two or more capital letters, letters).
+The search allows any, or no, text, to occur between these entities.
+Each configured primary-key column's keys are searched for matches.
+- If there is a separating `,` or `(` (as commonly used for abbreviations), splits the value into chunks, reverses them, and then reassembles the chunks as above for a similar search.
+- Only if there were no matches from the previous steps, splits the value into words.
+Words that are shorter than three characters, or that occur in the stopword list, are omitted.
+Then each word is searched for as above.
+- "Votes" on which primary-key value got the most matches.
+Tie-breaks on which primary-key value matched on the shortest key in the relevant `$pk_map` column, and then on the lexically lowest-valued primary-key value, to ensure stable return values.

 # SEE ALSO